 Businesses may be interested in what opportunities the budget presents for their specific industry as the decision to acquire new vehicles may be predicated on growth prospects for your business.
 Here are a few that may be of interest to your sector:-

-- Infrastructure and Roads: major investments in these areas which may represent business opps and the signal for new vehicles for those in construction, civil works, engineering and associated industries.
+- Infrastructure and Roads: Major investments in these areas may represent business apps and the signal for new vehicles for those in construction, civil works, engineering and associated industries.

 Finance and Investment Allowances

-In order to take advantage of the investment allowances announced, businesses will need to select the appropriate finance product for the purchase of their vehicles.
+To take advantage of the investment allowances announced, businesses will need to select the appropriate finance product for the purchase of their vehicles, considering factors such as business car loan interest rates.
 These announcements all relate to accelerated depreciation and instant write-off measures which involve the asset being entered on the business balance sheet.

-With Chattel Mortgage the car is entered on the borrower’s balance sheet and is then depreciated in line with ATO rulings.
+With Chattel Mortgage, often considered a form of ABN car finance, the car is entered on the borrower’s balance sheet and is then depreciated in line with ATO rulings.
 With Vehicle Leasing, the car appears on the lender’s balance sheet and as such cannot be depreciated by the borrower.

-Business owners are advised to check specifics of all Budget announcements to ensure relevancy to your business and consult with their accountant.
+Business owners are advised to check the specifics of all Budget announcements to ensure relevance to their business and consult with their accountant.

 We will stay across the detail and provides updates in our articles library as further information is released.

-To take advantage of the investment allowances, contact Jade Car Loans 1300 000 003 for quote on business car finance.
+To take advantage of the investment allowances, contact Jade Car Loans at 1300 000 003 for a quote on business car finance.